-- Please ask your kids not to go into our drawers and leave our clothes on the floor!”
+- Please ask your kids not to go into our drawers and leave our clothes on the floor!

 Some felt that in this housing market, you shouldn’t do anything that might put potential buyers off.

 What do’s and don’ts would you like to tell anyone looking at your house?